emmaxs/green-eyes/README.md

 CS89 Watson Project Team 4

 ### Description
 React Native app with Node.js backend to classify photos into outfits and search thrift shop catalogues.
+Uses Native Base UI library to style the app.

 ### Instructions
 1) Clone the repository